Boston Marathon bombing: Backgrounds

 An apartment was searched in West New York, New Jersey, that belonged to a sister of the Tsarnaevs.

-Tamerlan Tsarnaev was born in 1986 in the Kalmyk Autonomous Soviet Socialist Republic, North Caucasus.
-Dzhokhar was born in 1993 in Kyrgyzstan, although some reports say that his family claims that he was born in Dagestan.
+Tamerlan Tsarnaev was born in 1986 in the Kalmyk Autonomous Soviet Socialist Republic, North Caucasus, today a part of Russia.
+Dzhokhar was born in 1993 in Kyrgyzstan, although some reports say that his family claims that he was born in Dagestan, Russia.
 The family spent time in Tokmok, Kyrgyzstan, and in Makhachkala, Dagestan.

 They are half Chechen through their father Anzor, and half Avar through their mother Zubeidat.
 They never lived in Chechnya, yet the brothers identified themselves as Chechen.

 The Tsarnaev family immigrated to the United States in 2002 where they applied for political asylum, settling in Cambridge, Massachusetts.
 Tamerlan Tsarnaev attended Bunker Hill Community College but dropped out to become a boxer.
 His goal was to gain a place on the U.S. Olympic boxing team, saying that, "unless his native Chechnya becomes independent", he would "rather compete for the United States than for Russia".
 He married U.S. citizen Katherine Russell on July 15, 2010, in the Masjid Al Quran Mosque.
 While initially quoted in a student magazine as saying, "I don't have a single American friend.
 I don't understand them," a later FBI interview report documents Tamerlan stating it was a misquote, and that most of his friends were American.
 He had a history of violence, including an arrest in July 2009 for assaulting his girlfriend.

 The brothers were Muslim; Tamerlan's aunt stated that he had recently become a devout Muslim.
 Tamerlan became more devout and religious after 2009, and a YouTube channel in his name was linked to Salafist and Islamist videos.
 The FBI was informed by the Russian Federal Security Service (FSB) in 2011 that he was a "follower of radical Islam".
 In response, the FBI interviewed Tamerlan and his family and searched databases, but they did not find any evidence of "terrorism activity, domestic or foreign".
 During the 2012 trip to Dagestan, Tamerlan was reportedly a frequent visitor at a mosque on Kotrova Street in Makhachkala, believed by the FSB to be linked with radical Islam.
 Some believe that "they were motivated by their faith, apparently an anti-American, radical version of Islam" acquired in the U.S., while others believe that the turn happened in Dagestan.